Animal models of depression

-Animal models of depression are research tools used to investigate depression and action of antidepressants.
-They are used as a simulation to investigate the symptomatology and pathophysiology of depressive illness and to screen novel antidepressants.
-These models provide insights into molecular, genetic, and epigenetic factors associated with depression.
-Criteria for valid animal models include face, construct, and predictive validity.
-Endophenotypes, such as anhedonia, behavioral despair, changes in appetite, neuroanatomical alterations, neuroendocrine disturbances, alterations in sleep architecture, and anxiety-related behaviors, are evaluated in these models.
-Antidepressant screening tests are employed to assess the effects of genetic, pharmacological, or environmental manipulations.
-Stress models including learned helplessness, chronic mild stress, and social defeat stress simulate the impact of stressors on depression.
-Early life stress models, psychostimulant withdrawal models, olfactory bulbectomy, and genetically engineered mice contribute to a comprehensive understanding of depression's etiology and potential therapeutic interventions.
+Animal models of depression are research tools used to investigate depression and action of antidepressants as a simulation to investigate the symptomatology and pathophysiology of depressive illness or used to screen novel antidepressants.

 Introduction

 Depression

 Major depressive disorder is commonly called "clinical depression" or "depression."
 It is a common, long-lasting and diverse psychiatric syndrome that significantly affects a person's thoughts, behavior, feelings and sense of well-being.
 According to the DSM-5, someone diagnosed with depression should be showing at least five symptoms and they should last two weeks.
 Depression can include a variety of different symptoms and does not always look the same for everyone.
 Some of these symptoms may include sadness, anxiousness, emptiness, hopelessness, worry, helplessness, worthlessness, guilt, irritableness, hurt, or restlessness.
 People experiencing depression may also lose interest in activities that once were pleasurable, experience loss of appetite, overeat, have problems concentrating, remembering details, making decisions, and may contemplate or attempt suicide.
 Insomnia, excessive sleeping, fatigue, loss of energy, aches, pains, or digestive problems that are resistant to treatment may also be present.